JerryXuEEE/B/content/post/Research/Research.md

 As I'm mainly intersted in the asymmetry, besides power spectrum, I did the Source Localization and functionaly connectivity and found that significant discrepancy could be obeserved in the frontal-parietal region.
 </p>
 <img src="/./about_files/OHBM.jpg" alt="The Results of OHBM article" title="The Results of the OHBM article"/>
-<center><div style=" color: gray; font_size: 75%"> The results of the OHBM article: <br><span style="font-size:70%">In behavioral analysis, pianists demonstrate significantly shorter response time in bimanual task.
-In bimanual task，frontal and parietal areas in guitarists and pianists have higher intensity  </span></div></center>
+<div style=" color: gray; font_size: 75%"> The results of the OHBM article: <br><span style="font-size:70%">In behavioral analysis, pianists demonstrate significantly shorter response time in bimanual task.
+In bimanual task，frontal and parietal areas in guitarists and pianists have higher intensity.
+More prominent asymmetric connectivity in FPN could be observed in guitarists  </span></div>

 </p>
 <h3 id="Ach2">Different Music Training Modulates Theta Oscillation Associated with Executive Control<em>Brain Sciences</em></h3>